physicsninja/physicsninja.github.io/_posts/wildcard/2020-05-25-Unicorn-Day-Final-Chapter.md

 <figcaption> Neck joint.
 We tested it's strength by someone hanging from the neck. </figcaption>
 </figure>

 Then we had to figure out how to get the metal on.
-One of my friends had a brilliant flash of inspiration and went with a herring bone pattern to apply the metal.
+One of them members of the unicorn team had a brilliant flash of inspiration and went with a herring bone pattern to apply the metal.
 It was perfect so we ran with it.

 <figure>